blockgame-org/blockgame/docs/material.md

 Although we support most of the material file spec, our engine cannot render all of the information contained in the usual `.mtl` file.

+## Transmission Filter Color
+- This only supports the RGB mode.
+- Does not allow use of `.rfl` files
+- Does not allow using CIEXYZ

 ## (planned) Supported Illumination Models:

 - 0. Color on and Ambient off